Microsoft/azure-docs.pt-pt/articles/connectors/connectors-create-api-bingsearch.md

 ## <a name="connector-reference"></a>Referência do conector

-Para obter detalhes técnicos, como gatilhos, ações e limites, conforme descrito pelo arquivo OpenAPI (anteriormente Swagger) do conector, consulte a [página de referência do conector](/connectors/bingsearch/).
+Para obter detalhes técnicos, como gatilhos, ações e limites, conforme descrito pelo arquivo Swagger do conector, consulte a [página de referência do conector](/connectors/bingsearch/).

 ## <a name="next-steps"></a>Passos seguintes